 Don't scrimp on safety.
 Your garage door opener controls what may be the largest, heaviest moving object in your home (a garage door can weigh up to 600 pounds), so safety is crucial.
 Federal law requires all garage door openers made since 1993 include sensors to prevent the door from striking anybody who may be in its path.
 Automatic reverse, which stops the door and lifts off any obstruction, is another common safety feature.
 Some garage-door openers rely on sensors that stop a garage door if it comes in contact with an object.
 Others are supplied with sensors that shoot an invisible beam of light across your garage opening and will stop and/or reverse the door is something interrupts that beam.

 Is HomeLink worth the hassle?
 Many automobiles are sold with the capability of operating your garage door opener right from the dash.
 HomeLink is the most popular system, but reviews are full of tales of woe over getting built-in HomeLink controls to successfully communicate with a garage door opener, regardless of brand or model.
 Older cars are a particular problem as the system's protocols have changed over the years.
-Add-on modules are available from HomeLink to restore compatibility, but users often complain about the added expense, or the effort they needed to put in to learn that an adapter was required in the first place.
+Add-on modules are available from HomeLink and from garage door opener manufacturers to restore compatibility, but users often complain about the added expense, or the effort they needed to put in to learn that an adapter was required in the first place.